 - We have certain agreements that require counterparties to deliver, transport or throughput a minimum volume over an agreed upon period.
 Substantially all of such agreements were entered into with counterparties to economically support the return on our capital expenditure necessary to construct the related asset.
 Some of these agreements include make-up rights if the minimum volume is not met.
 We record a receivable from the counterparty in the period that services are provided or when the transaction occurs, including amounts for deficiency obligations from counterparties associated with minimum volume commitments.
 If a counterparty has a make-up right associated with a deficiency, we defer the revenue attributable to the counterparty's make-up right and subsequently recognize the revenue at the earlier of when the deficiency volume is delivered or shipped, when the make-up right expires or when it is determined that the counterparty's ability to utilize the make-up right is remote.
 We include the impact of amounts billed to counterparties for their deficiency obligation, net of applicable amounts subsequently recognized into revenue, as a selected item impacting comparability.
-Our CODM views the inclusion of the contractually committed revenues associated with that period as meaningful to Segment Adjusted EBITDA as the related asset has been constructed, is standing ready to provide the committed service and the fixed operating costs are included in the current period results. - (6) Includes equity-indexed compensation expense associated with awards that will or may be settled in PAA common units. - (7) Includes gains and losses realized on the settlement of foreign currency transactions as well as the revaluation of monetary assets and liabilities denominated in a foreign currency. - (8) Includes costs recognized during the period related to the Line 901 incident that occurred in May 2015, net of amounts we believe are probable of recovery from insurance.
-See Note 12 for additional information regarding the Line 901 incident. - (9) Includes acquisition-related expenses associated with the Felix Midstream LLC acquisition.
+Our CODM views the inclusion of the contractually committed revenues associated with that period as meaningful to Segment Adjusted EBITDA as the related asset has been constructed, is standing ready to provide the committed service and the fixed operating costs are included in the current period results. - (6) Includes equity-indexed compensation expense associated with awards that will or may be settled in PAA common units. - (7) Includes gains and losses realized on the settlement of foreign currency transactions as well as the revaluation of monetary assets and liabilities denominated in a foreign currency. - Includes acquisition-related expenses associated with the Felix Midstream LLC acquisition.
 See Note 14 for additional discussion.
-An adjustment for these non-recurring expenses is included in the calculation of Segment Adjusted EBITDA for the three and six months ended June 30, 2020 as our CODM does not view such expenses as integral to understanding our core segment operating performance.
+An adjustment for these non-recurring expenses is included in the calculation of Segment Adjusted EBITDA for the three months ended March 31, 2020 as our CODM does not view such expenses as integral to understanding our core segment operating performance.